msudol/hubot-discobot/README.md

 ## Setup

+First, you should have hubot installed and understand that the purpose of the adapter (like this one) is to connect a hubot to an endpoint, whether that be IRC, Slack, Campfire, or in our case: Discord!
+Learn more at https://hubot.github.com/docs/

-Setup is easy, just use NPM to install this adapter from github (and eventually from NPM):
+After that, setup is easy, just use NPM to install this adapter from github (and eventually from NPM):

     npm install hubot-discobot